vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 # Specify log directory
 $ exfilms -i "/path/to/input/directory/" -l (or --logDirectory) "/path/to/log/directory/"
 ```
-> *Default: ExfilMS will create a hidden folder called `.exfilms` in the home directory of your machine to store the generated log file.
-A new log file (`log.txt`) will be created automatically if it is not found in the log directory path.*
+> *Default: A hidden folder called `.exfilms` will be created in the home directory of your machine to store the generated log file.
+A new log file (`log.txt`) will also be created automatically if it is not found in the log directory path.*

 <br><br>